poojaagr21/Infra-sre-automation/terraform-setup/README.md

 // START GENAI
-# Infra SRE Automation — Terraform EC2 Project
+# Infra SRE Automation — Terraform EC2 Setup

-This project demonstrates how to automate the provisioning of an AWS EC2 instance using Terraform.
+Welcome!
+This project shows how I automated the creation of an AWS EC2 instance using Terraform.
-All steps, commands, issues encountered, and their solutions are documented below.
+Below you'll find the steps I took, shell commands I used, common issues I hit, and the solutions that worked for me.

 ---

-## 🗂️ Project Structure
+## 🗂️ Project Layout

 // END GENAI